dlouwers/reactive-consul/README.md

 * Investigate why not all arrow symbols are getting converted to ⇒ by Scalariform
 * Come up with a good interface for the actual client
 * What is best-practice to verify that a child actor has been created?
 Can Props be mocked?
-* What is the best way to stop an Actor?

 ## What is a good flow for the service broker?